AndrewShedov/shedov.top--custom-theme--wordpress/README.md

 # Custom theme for <a href="https://shedov.top/">shedov.top</a> website

-### This theme is 100% responsive and has no errors in validator.w3.
+### This theme is 100% responsive, very light and has no errors in validator.w3.

 **Type:** multi-page website. <br />
 **Technologies:** WordPress, PHP, JS, Flexbox, Grid. <br />